 Scoliosis Chiropractor West Seattle

-Scoliosis, a condition marked by an abnormal curvature of the spine, can lead to discomfort and health complications.
-At Roxbury West Seattle Burien Chiropractic Clinic, we offer comprehensive care tailored to address scoliosis, aiming to alleviate pain and enhance spinal health.
+Scoliosis, a condition marked by an abnormal curvature of the spine, can lead to discomfort, limited mobility, and even organ-related complications if left unaddressed.
+At Roxbury West Seattle Burien Chiropractic Clinic, we offer scoliosis treatment tailored to reduce pain, support healthy spinal function, and improve overall well-being.

 What is Scoliosis?

-Scoliosis is a condition characterized by an abnormal curvature of the spine.
-While a healthy spine appears straight, a scoliosis-affected spine may curve in an “S” or “C” shape.
-This can result in visible changes in posture and physical alignment.
+Scoliosis is defined as an abnormal sideways curvature of the spine.
+While a healthy spine appears straight from the back, scoliosis can create a noticeable “S” or “C” shape that may affect posture and balance.

 What Are the Symptoms of Scoliosis?

-• Pain in the neck, back, shoulders, arms, or legs.
+- Pain in the neck, back, shoulders, arms, or legs: Pain arises from muscle strain and nerve irritation caused by spinal curvature.

 If left untreated, scoliosis can significantly impact posture, mobility, and overall health.